knative/docs/blog/docs/articles/consuming_s3_data_with_knative.md

 ## Conclusion

-With Knative Eventing, Functions and Apache Camel K it is possible to trigger notifications from 3rd party cloud services, such as AWS S3 to your own on-premise Kubernetes cluster.
+With Knative Eventing, Functions and Apache Camel K it is possible to trigger notifications from 3rd party cloud services, such as AWS S3, to functions running on your own on-premise Kubernetes cluster.